peterennis/aegit_Template/README.md

 10. Edit, Export, Compact (Backup), Commit, Rinse & Repeat

 To use in your own database import module **aebasTEST_aegit_expClass** and the class module **aegit_expClass**.
 Adjust the public constants that define the path to your project as appropriate.
+The default values will export data in the project folder that was selected when cloning.

 **NOTE:** The class is configured to EXCLUDE the aegit files from export.